 If you live in a hurricane-prone zone, here are ten hurricane protection tips to help you stay safe and prevent hurricane damage.

-Brace or Reinforce Garage Doors: More homes are "blown-up" in hurricanes then "blown-down".
+3. Brace or Reinforce Garage Doors: More homes are “blown up” in hurricanes than “blown down.”
 The reason?
 Weak garage doors blow into the house during a storm.
 When this happens, wind pressure fills the house with air and causes severe damage.
-For better protection invest in a sturdy garage door or bracing the one you have makes sense.
-For a quick reinforcement, secure two 2x4's across the inside of the door by attaching them to the side jambs of the garage door opening in the exterior wall.
+For better protection, invest in a sturdy garage door or brace the one you have.
+For a quick reinforcement, secure two 2×4’s across the inside of the door by attaching them to the side jambs of the garage door opening in the exterior wall.

-Avoid Losing Power: Power outages are one of the primary hurricane damages.
+7. Avoid Losing Power: Power outages are one of the primary hurricane damages.
 Prepare now for when the lights go out by buying a portable or standby generator and, for portables, enough fuel to run it for several days.
-If local stores are sold out, try Electric Generators Direct.
-They offers a wide range of products and delivery can be accomplished in just a few days.

-Store Records Safely: It's important to store the inventory and other financial and legal safely so the records can't be destroyed in the very disaster you're trying to protect against.
+9. Store Records Safely: It’s important to store the inventory and other financial and legal documents safely so the records can’t be destroyed in the very disaster you’re trying to prepare for.
 If possible, keep important records off-site in a safe deposit box, or at least in a fire-proof box.

-Purchase Flood Insurance: According to the American Red Cross, even a Category 4 storm can trigger storm surges 13 - 18 feet above normal making flooding a real risk.
-Unfortunately though, protection for flood damage is not covered by homeowners insurance policies.
+10. Purchase Flood Insurance: According to the American Red Cross, even a Category 4 storm can trigger storm surges 13 – 18 feet above normal, making flooding a real risk.
+Unfortunately, though, protection for flood damage is not covered by homeowners insurance policies.
 Therefore, the best way to protect your home in a hurricane and prevent the financial sting of hurricane damage is to purchase flood insurance.
-Flood insurance is available through a government backed Flood Insurance Program, but it's not cheap, has a 30 day waiting period and the coverage is minimum.
+Flood insurance is available through a government backed Flood Insurance Program, but it’s not cheap, has a 30 day waiting period and minimal coverage.
 Anything you can do now to minimize potential damage to your property before the storm hits is the best investment you can make.